FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking

-Recent advances in foundation models have redefined AI \cite{abramson2024alphafold3, moor2023gmai}, opening new possibilities to address the challenge outlined above.
+In the meantime, recent advances in foundation models have redefined AI \cite{abramson2024alphafold3, moor2023gmai}, opening new possibilities to address the problems outlined above.
 Trained with self-supervision on massive datasets, foundation models \cite{he2025generalized, pai2024foundation} learn transferable representations that can be adapted to a wide range of downstream tasks through fine-tuning or zero-shot inference.
 This general-purpose learning paradigm has repeatedly outperformed conventional task-specific designs.
-Within the wireless research field, early studies \cite{LGLC_scichina_2025, ZGC_WCL_2026, YWZL_ICC_2026, LLGC_arXiv_2026} have begun to demonstrate the potential of foundation models, while no existing architecture is capable of addressing the unified ARM estimation with high-resolution granularity.
-Additionally, another primary obstacle to advancing this field is the lack of high-resolution, large-scale ARM datasets with diverse transmission configurations.
-As illustrated in Table~\ref{tab:dataset_comparison}, most public datasets are designed primarily for terrestrial scenarios, whereas datasets such as RadioGAT \cite{LZLL_TWC_2024} and RMDirectionalBerlin \cite{JCD_TWC_2026} offer various frequency and antenna configurations.
-Even datasets with multiple height levels, like UrbanRadio3D \cite{WZQC_TNSE_2026} and SpectrumNet \cite{ZJLF_TCCN_2025}, lack sufficient coverage of the aerial radio environment and feature small map grid sizes that preclude fine-grained modeling of signal propagation over expansive regions.
+Within the wireless research field, early studies \cite{LGLC_scichina_2025, ZGC_WCL_2026, YWZL_ICC_2026, wifocp2026twc, LLGC_arXiv_2026} have begun to demonstrate the potential of foundation models.
+Up to date, however, no existing architecture is capable of addressing unified ARM construction with high-resolution granularity.
+In addition, foundation models hinge upon high-resolution, large-scale ARM datasets with diverse transmission configurations.
+As of today, the latter are essentially nonexistent, rendering the foundation model development impossible.
+This is corroborated by the list of pertinent datasets in Table~\ref{tab:dataset_comparison}.
+More specifically, most public datasets are designed primarily for terrestrial scenarios, although datasets such as RadioGAT \cite{LZLL_TWC_2024} and RMDirectionalBerlin \cite{JCD_TWC_2026} offer various frequency and antenna configurations.
+Even datasets with multiple height levels, such as UrbanRadio3D \cite{WZQC_TNSE_2026} and SpectrumNet \cite{ZJLF_TCCN_2025}, lack sufficient coverage of the aerial environment and feature small map grid sizes that preclude fine-grained modeling of signal propagation over expansive regions.